We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 How to apply

-The IntoUniversity Graduate Trainee Education Worker Scheme is currently closed for applications.
+Our Graduate Trainee Education Worker Scheme is now open for applications to in Nottingham.

-Please register your interest here for future recruitment rounds.
-We will store your contact details until applications open again this year.
+If you are unable to apply at this time or would like to be notified when we next recruit in your region, please register your interest here for future recruitment rounds.
+We will store your contact details until applications open again next year.
 Once recruitment begins, we will send you all the details that you will need to apply.
-Please note we do not yet have a confirmed date for the next recruitment session, but will notify you when we do.

 Got a question?